antonhornquist/Grrr-sc/README.md

 	* GRContainerView - Abstract class for views that may contain other views.
 		* GRTopView - This is the topmost view in a view tree and typically the view to which controllers attach.
 The view cannot be added as a child to any other view.
 		* GRMultiButtonView - A grid of buttons of the same size.
-			* GRStepView - A grid of buttons of the same size indexed as steps with possibility to indicate playing step.
-Suitable for step sequencing.
+			* GRStepView - A grid of buttons of the same size adapted for step sequencing.
+Buttons are indexed by step and the step currently playing can be indicated using a property of the class.
 		* GRMultiToggleView - An array of vertical or horizontal toggles of the same size.
 * GRController - Abstract superclass.
 Represents a device that may attach to and control part of or an entire view.
 	* GRMonome - Abstract class for [monome](http://monome.org) controllers.